 Restricted to radio-television-film majors.
 Three lecture hours and three laboratory hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Upper-division standing; Radio-Television-Film 317 and 318 with a grade of at least B- in each; and six semester hours of lower-division coursework in radio-television-film.
+Prerequisite: Radio-Television-Film 304D (or 318) with a grade of at least C.

 Topic 2: Narrative Production.
 A workshop in visual storytelling and non-dialogue filmmaking.